anonymous17897234/TWIN/README.md

 Most of the uploaded code matches the file paths specified in the repository.
 However, some file paths, including the **API_KEY**, will require configuration.

+### Note on Persona-driven Prompting

+The "Persona-driven prompting" approach in this repository corresponds to the "LLM-Twin approach" discussed in the paper.

 ### Accessing Results

 The results presented in the paper can be accessed without running the code.